sigilante/duo/Q-metals.md

 ~[1 1 2 3 5 8 13 21 34 55]
 ```

-This example is a bit overkill for simply calculating the Fibonacci series, but it nicely illustrates how you might use iron cores.
-Instead of `++fib`, you could supply any infinite sequence and `++stream` would correctly handle it.
+This example is a bit overkill for simply calculating the Fibonacci series, but it illustrates how you could use `%lead` cores.
+Instead of `++fib`, you can supply any infinite sequence and `++stream` will correctly handle it.

+- Produce a `%say` generator that yields another self-referential sequence, like the [Lucas numbers](https://en.wikipedia.org/wiki/Lucas_number) or the [Thue–Morse sequence](https://en.wikipedia.org/wiki/Thue%E2%80%93Morse_sequence).